-- Front sight post is generally bigger than a 2 or 1 MOA size reflex sight reticle that blocks the bottom half of the sight picture, and sometimes obscures overall field of view for target ID during day and night.
+- Front sight post is generally bigger than a 1 MOA size reflex sight reticle that blocks the bottom half of the sight picture, and sometimes obscures overall field of view for target ID during day and night.

-- As optic durability and reliability have significantly improved in the recent years, the need for back up iron is almost rare unless optic battery dies
+- As optic durability and reliability have significantly improved in the recent years, the need for back up iron is almost rare unless optic battery completely dies

 When To Use Absolute Co-Witness?